sharathgopinath/video-analyzer/README.md

 # video-analyzer
-Analyzes video files using [Amazon's Rekognition](https://aws.amazon.com/rekognition/) and saves results in [DynamoDb](https://aws.amazon.com/dynamodb/).
-Currently the app only does [label detection](https://docs.aws.amazon.com/rekognition/latest/dg/labels.html).

-The video-analyzer is a lambda function that is triggered by an sqs message from [ring-downloader](https://github.com/sharathgopinath/ring-downloader) containing the s3 file path of the video that is to be analyzed.
-An asynchronous Rekognition job is then triggered and the results published on an sns topic which is polled by video-analyzer.
-Once the results are available it is saved in dynamodb.
+This service analyzes videos captured from Ring doorbell / Spotlight camera to detect objects, people, animals and gives a confidence score for its accuracy.
+The analysis makes use of [Amazon's Rekognition](https://aws.amazon.com/rekognition/) service which performs [label detection](https://docs.aws.amazon.com/rekognition/latest/dg/labels.html) on the video.

+Some of the data that can be retreived based on this analysis are - (subject to the confidence score of the analysis and the position of your Ring camera)
+* No. of times a person / bird / car is detected on your driveway in a day / month / year
+* No. of days it has rained in a month / year (based on "Water" label detected in videos)

+The Ring videos are downloaded by the [ring-downloader](https://github.com/sharathgopinath/ring-downloader) and stored into an S3 bucket, from where this video analyzer picks it up for its analysis.

 <img src=".img/architecture.png" width="700">

-## Access patterns
+## Data access patterns

-The dynamodb is designed for the following access patterns -
+The analysis data is stored in a dynamodb table which is designed for the following access patterns -
-* Retrieve label names for a given year / month / day
+* Retrieve all label names for a given year / month / day
-* Retrive properties of specific labels for a given year / month / day
+* Retrieve properties of specific labels for a given year / month / day

 ## Sample analysis data
 ### Label names